Anita Kiki Gbeho: Career

 Gbeho was part of the leadership team in Somalia working under James Swan, who was the target of an assassination attempt that killed others in 2019.
 She spent some of her time travelling to different areas in Somalia to understand their needs, although security limits her freedom.
 During a visit to Kismayo, the interim capital of Jubaland, in November 2021, she was given a security briefing at the airport before heading for the UN compound.
 She met Jubaland President, Ahmed Mohamed Islam "Madobe", and was "very pleased" to hear that two seats were to be reserved for women in Somalia's upper house by the President.
 This is in line with the objective of getting 30 per cent of the country's political representation to be by women.
 She completed her assignment in Somalia as the Deputy Special Representative of the Secretary-General for the United Nations Assistance Mission in Somalia (UNSOM) in 2023.

 In January 2022 Gbeho attended the Africa Union (AU) and Federal Government of Somalia's Technical meeting in Mogadishu, with international representatives including Tiina Intelmann of the EU and Kate Foster of the UK.
 The 14 year long AMISOM mission comes to an end in March 2022 and it will be a replaced by a Somali led operation African Union Transition Mission is Somalia (ATMIS).

+From 2023 to 2026 she served as Deputy Special Representative in the United Nations Mission in South Sudan and Resident Coordinator in South Sudan, and was appointed to the role of Special Representative of the United Nations Secretary-General and Head of the United Nations Mission in South Sudan in 2026, following the death of Nicholas Haysom.